Landlords may be surprised to discover that they can grant a tenancy verbally; providing the tenancy meets the following conditions:

-However, I would never recommend this to landlords, even if the tenancy is to a friend or relative.
-This is because the enforcement of possession or alteration of the terms of the tenancy is more expensive for a landlord without the documentary evidence of a tenancy agreement, because accelerated proceedings are not available.
-Please note accelerated possession proceedings, do not mean fast!
+Despite the fact that there is no legal requirement a landlord should always use a properly written tenancy agreement, even if the tenancy is to a friend or relative.
+This is because the enforcement of possession or alteration of the terms of the tenancy is more expensive for a landlord without the documentary evidence of a tenancy agreement, as this will make accelerated proceedings unavailable.

 In most circumstances it will be possible to grant an Assured Tenancy, the following are the exceptions:

-1. Corporate lets are excluded from the Act as tenants must be ‘individual’.
-Therefore, if landlords wish to make a corporate let they will need to obtain a specific letting agreement
+1. Corporate lets are excluded from the Act as tenants must be an ‘individual’.
+Therefore, if landlords wish to make a corporate let they will need a bespoke letting agreement

 3. The Housing Act 1988 came into force on 15 January 1989.
 Only lettings entered into on or after that date can be an Assured Tenancy or an Assured Shorthold Tenancy.

-4. High value properties are excluded so where rent payable is over £100,000 per annum these tenancies are excluded from being an Assured Shorthold Tenancy.
+4. High value properties are excluded so where the rent payable is over £100,000 per annum, these tenancies are also excluded from being an Assured Shorthold Tenancy.

 5. Very low rent investment properties with rents of less than £250 pa or £1000 pa in Greater London are also outside the provisions of the Housing Act.